andyeske/How-to-CAD-Almost-Anything/README.md

 <a name="back_to_top"></a>
 # How to CAD Almost Anything: MIT IAP 2024
 Welcome to How to CAD Almost Anything!
-In this repository, you'll find the workshop's slides, recordings and Solidworks files.
+In this repository, you'll find the workshop's slides, recordings and Dassault Systèmes SolidWorks files.

 ## Workshop Summary